Fouga CM170, F-GPCJ

 DH 100 MK 6 Vampire, F-AZOO

-© Jean-Pierre Touzeau © Jean-Pierre Touzeau © Jean-Pierre Touzeau Previous Next The De Havilland Vampire, also known as the DH 100, is the second military jet built by the UK.
-It entered service just after the Second World War and has the particularity of being equipped with a double-beam rear fuselage, made of wood.
-More than 4,500 were built, some under licence, and used by about 25 different countries until the 1980s.
+© Jean-Pierre Touzeau© Jean-Pierre Touzeau© Jean-Pierre Touzeau The De Havilland Vampire, also known as the DH 100, was the second military jet aircraft built by the United Kingdom.
+Entering service just after the Second World War, it was unique in that it had a twin-boom rear fuselage made of wood.
+More than 4,500 aircraft were built, some under licence, and used by around 25 different countries until the 1980s.

 Read More